simonteozw/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.
 ```
 ```
-Use Case: UC21 - Editing a Contact
+Use Case: UC23 - Editing a Contact
-Actor: User

 Preconditions: Contact must exist in the app.
 Guarantees: Updated contact list with the requested contact edited.